cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 ```

 During cdk8s synthesis, the custom resolver will detect that `bucket.bucket` is not a concrete
-value, but rather a `CfnOutput`.
+value, but rather a token.
 It will then use the terraform state file in order to fetch
 the actual value from the deployed infrastructure in your account.
 This means that in order
 for `cdk8s synth` to succeed, it must be executed *after* the CDKTF resources have been deployed.
 So your deployment workflow should (conceptually) be: